AbhishekG-1plus/AreYouWorking/README.md

 # System Design :
+            A cross-platform app was developed using PyQt5, Python, OpenCV , Face_Recognition & Qt-Designer

 ####  ```The AI functionality of face_recognition was implemented in the backend.
 My code is an amalgam of frontend and backend and there is no seperate line seperating the two due to the choice of technologies , languages and frameworks I used.```

 ### 1. Frontend : PyQt5 & Qt-Designer ( to develop cross platform functional GUI)